 When it comes to financing sustainable water infrastructure, the scale of the challenge leaves no room for complacency.
 But nor can pessimism be justified.
-Over two billion souls still lack access to adequate water supply and sanitation due to insufficient infrastructure.
-We have to fix the financing gap.
+Over two billion people still lack access to adequate water supply and sanitation due to insufficient infrastructure.
+The financing gap must be fixed.